vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 Vipps cannot and does not automatically change the status of a reservation.

-If a capture attempt is made more than 7 days (VISA) or 30 days (MasterCard) after the payment has been initiated _and_ the reservation has been released by the bank in the meantime, Vipps will make a new payment request to the bank.
+If a capture attempt is made more than 7 days (VISA) or 30 days (MasterCard) after the payment has been initiated, and_ the reservation has been released by the bank in the meantime, Vipps will make a new payment request to the bank.
 If the account has sufficient funds, the payment will be successful.